pmarsh41/Notes-Jan-2015/README.md

 ## After class ends

-Learn server-side programming, too.
-Choose one:

-1. Learn server-side JS (Node.js); the framework Express is built on JS
+Learn server-side JS (Node.js) and other JS concepts with these CLI (command line interface) workshops: http://nodeschool.io/#workshoppers

+> Install them with npm (i.e. `npm install -g learnyounode`)

+Learn another language.
+Choose one based on a job description you want to feel more qualified for:

-- Learn PHP; the framework Symfony is built on PHP; Wordpress is also built on PHP
+1. Learn PHP; the frameworks Symfony, Wordpress, Drupal, and Laravel are built on PHP
-- Learn Python; the framework Django is built on Python
+- Learn Python; the frameworks Django and Flask are built on Python
-- Learn Ruby; the framework Rails is built on Ruby
+- Learn Ruby; the frameworks Rails and Middleman are built on Ruby
 - Learn C# (pronounced "C-sharp"); the framework ASP.NET MVC 4.5 is built on C#

 > ... you will be looking for those next steps.
 Check out the following ideas: